 He calls the product a "cobuilder," and he made it from cornstarch.
-(Cornstarch is a smooth, silky powder made from corn that has many uses.
-One is to thicken gravvies and sauces.
+Cornstarch is a smooth, silky powder made from corn that has many uses.
+One is to thicken gravies and sauces.
 Another use is in sprays that help iron out wrinkled clothing.
-A third use turns cornstarch into sugars from which less-polluting fuel called ethanol is made.)
+A third use turns cornstarch into sugars for making ethanol, a fuel that's less polluting than gasoline.

 Cobuilders are added to detergents to prevent "scale."
 In dishwashers, scale appears as cloudy spots on glasses and dishes.
 In washing machines, scale can give white clothes a grayish color.
 Scale also causes the washers to work harder.

 Scale happens when a mineral called calcium carbonate crystallizes in "hard" water.
 This refers to water that has lots of minerals and dissolved salts in it.